 - Apple TV set top box is superb and easy to use

 - Some nice perks if you’re an existing EE mobile customer, such as free mobile data boosts and discounted broadband bills

 - You can find cheaper ADSL and fibre, but not by much

 - Faster broadband is available from the likes of Virgin Media and Hyperoptic

 Can I get EE broadband without a landline?

 Yes – you won’t need a landline if you get any fibre package with EE.
 Only the standard broadband package requires a home phone line.

 What EE broadband speeds can I get?

-To be absolutely certain of exactly which EE products are available where you live, we suggest you use our availability checker.
-Just insert your postcode and we’ll do the rest.
+To have a better idea of the EE products you can get in your area, we suggest you use our postcode checker.
+Just enter your postcode and we’ll do the rest.